 - Over the five years to November 2019, the number of job openings for Auditors and Company Secretaries is expected to be below average (between 5,001 and 10,000).
 Job openings count both employment growth and turnover (defined as workers leaving their occupation for other employment or leaving the workforce).
 Further information about job openings and projected employment growth is available on the Help page.

-- Employment for this occupation rose moderately in the past five years and rose very strongly in the long-term (ten years).
-Looking forward, employment for Auditors and Company Secretaries to November 2019 is expected to grow very strongly.
+- Employment for this occupation rose very strongly (in percentage terms) in the past five years and rose very strongly in the long-term (ten years).
+Looking forward, employment for Auditors and Company Secretaries to November 2020 is expected to grow very strongly.

-- Auditors and Company Secretaries have a high proportion of full-time jobs (89.2 per cent).
-For Auditors and Company Secretaries working full-time, average weekly hours are 39.7 (compared to 40.9 for all occupations) and earnings are high - in the ninth decile.
+- Auditors and Company Secretaries have an above average proportion of full-time jobs (84.7 per cent).
+For Auditors and Company Secretaries working full-time, average weekly hours are 40.3 (compared to 40.2 for all occupations) and earnings are high - in the ninth decile.
 Unemployment for Auditors and Company Secretaries is below average.

-- The most common level of educational attainment for Auditors and Company Secretaries is Bachelor degree (45.1 per cent).
+- The most common level of educational attainment for Auditors and Company Secretaries is Post Graduate/Graduate Diploma or Graduate Certificate (41.7 per cent).

 |How does unemployment compare with other occupations?||below average||2|